Scotland Destination Guide

 Responsible Tourism

-• Leave No Trace: Take all litter with you, especially in natural areas.
+- Leave No Trace: Stay on designated paths.
+Take all litter with you, especially in natural areas.

-• Right to Roam: Scotland has generous access laws, but respect private property and livestock.
+- Right to Roam: Scotland has generous access laws, but respects private property and livestock.

 Luggage Restrictions